ladjs/gulp-pug-job/Readme.md

 **default:** _'-'_

-The file name separator.
-This will be used for converting file names to camel case object references.
+The filename separator.
+This will be used for converting filenames to camel case object references.

 i.e with the default settings the template file my-example.js would be accessible with: